LDagnachew/LDagnachew/README.md

 ### 🚀 **What I'm Working On**

 - 🌱 I’m currently learning about System Design & Distributed Systems.
-- 💻 Currently laying out plans to build an ML Inference Engine.
+- 💻 Currently laying out plans to build an ML Inference Engine, Open Source Contributing to MCP.
 - ⚡ Fun fact: I've been playing the Piano for 15 years 🎹

 ### 📬 **Let's Connect!**